rwth-i6/returnn-experiments/2021-formal-peaky-behavior-ctc/README.md

 `simple_model.txt` contains some further comments and notes about some experiments on synthetic data.

 See the docstring of `fst_utils.py` for the symbolic computations and proofs.

+This work is an extension of earlier practical work on Switchboard which can be found [here](https://github.com/rwth-i6/returnn-experiments/tree/master/2016-ctc-paper).